Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 3. A Specific Request for Compensation

-• The overpayment interest's complete refund is the discrepancy between what was charged to you and what you should have paid under the original and reasonable conditions you agreed upon.
+• The complete refund of the overpayment interest is the discrepancy between what was charged to you and what you should have paid under the original and reasonable conditions you agreed upon.

 • Reimbursement on the undisclosed commissions – If the broker received a commission from your agreement without disclosing it to you, then you can reimburse this total amount or commissions.